CSaintos/PDE/README.md

 <!--   - If on Unix (Linux, macOS, etc.), [GNUMake](https://www.gnu.org/software/make/#download) -->
 <!--   - If on Windows, [MinGW-Make](https://winlibs.com/#download-release) -->
 - In your $HOME/.config directory, create directory 'nvim'
+- [NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) is necessary for building one of the plugins.

 ## Install
 - From within your created 'nvim' directory clone this repository.